-There are lots of head-strong, forceful individuals who are married.
+There are lots of headstrong, forceful individuals who are married.
 Sometimes both husband and wife are considered strong, driven, decisive, and goal oriented.
-Why would they want to incorporate gentleness into their marriage?
+Why would they want to incorporate the ability to be gentle into their marriage?
 Isn’t gentleness considered a ‘weak’ value?

 Why does every marriage need this value?

 Gentleness, as a value, means even-tempered; considerate; honorable, strength under control.

 These three aspects can be summed up by one image: an adult hand holding an infant’s hand:

 Strength under control can have the greatest impact in a marriage.
 Learning to control your actions, words, and even thoughts is the beginning of gentleness.
 Just think of the power of an adult hand, and the delicacy of an infant…

 Distance is the enemy of being gentle.
 Gentleness is never distant – it always is practiced in proximity to the one you love.
 Practicing this value in your marriage means staying close to each other in mind, body, and spirit.
 Imagine the feeling of that little baby’s hand in your yours…

 Gentleness is considerate.
 It takes into account your spouse’s moods, and feelings, and acts accordingly.
 And responds quickly – with grace.
 There’s a special focus when you hold an infant, isn’t there?
 You’ll rarely take your eyes off them, will you?

 Be gentle with your spouse – don’t be anxious about things…

 “… but in every situation, by prayer and petition, with thanksgiving, present your requests to God.